-I asked a few friends to see if it was interesting, they thought it was.
+I asked a few friends to see if it was interesting, and they thought it was.
 I will try to keep this short and to the point.

-One day I noticed that a car had just pulled out one space from the huge window of the pool hall.
+One day I noticed that a car had just pulled out one space from the large window of the pool hall.
 I took it, went in and introduced myself to the owner, Big John.
 Big John was probably 40 years old, about 6’ 5” and 260 lbs of muscle.
 He was a gentle giant.

 I would stop in once or twice a week, during the day, to play a few games.
 Over a short period, I began to learn what was going on.
-It quickly became evident that the place wasn’t profitable enough to keep it open, it was a money loser.
+It quickly became evident that the place wasn’t profitable enough to keep it open, because it was a money loser.
 I later learned that Big John had very cheap rent from the landlord.

 Eventually, I had played all the young men and knew who was the best player was.
-When a lesser player wanted to bet me, at first I would say, Jim is the best and I have beaten him, so why would you wish to play me for money.
+When a lesser player wanted to bet me, at first, I would say, Jim is the best, and I have beaten him, so why would you wish to play me for money.
 Again, “This is how we do it.”
 So I gave up and went with the cultural norm.

 One day Big John told me that when I wasn’t there, they would all brag about how many times that each had won a game against me.
 It was only eight ball that they played, not my favorite, but I can play it.
-The players really liked me.
+The players liked me.

 Big John saw that I “carried concealed” and understood it, but explained that in that neighborhood, I was safe because he had put out the word.
 I was still learning how Big John operated and his unusual mission.

 Big John would send a player out on a job for a week or two.
-He had employers who needed workers and he selected those that he could trust.
+He had employers who needed workers, and he selected those that he could trust.
 Often they were hired for full time if they performed well.
 Big John had more requests for workers than potential employees that were right for a particular job.

 My friends could hardly believe my stories of how I was treated, so I often took them with me.
 I even took my girlfriend with me.
 My white friends were treated with total respect.
 They saw the black ghetto differently, just like the blacks saw us whites differently.
-A few times the parents of the players would come in to check on their son and maybe to see the white kid.
+A few times, the parents of the players would come in to check on their son and maybe to see the white kid.

-Big John always had this smile on his face as the social engineering took place.
-I came to really respect his life mission.
+Big John always had this smile on his face as social engineering took place.
+I came to respect his life mission.
 He told me that he had gotten into trouble as a teen and someone had saved him.

 Big John was a winner and was doing his very best to help those on a losing path.
 It didn’t always work out well, but mostly it did.
-These youngsters would talk with each other and most of the new guys would learn about the chance to turn their life around and took it.
+These youngsters would talk with each other, and most of the new guys would learn about the chance to turn their life around and took it.

 The only place that I imagine a similar program today would be some church-supported program.
 I hope that I am wrong; I hope that the world is full of Big Johns.